LostShadowGD/SpotiPod/README.md

 # SpotiPod
 A tool for exporting your Spotify Liked Songs to an iPod.

+> [!NOTE]
+> Downloading the songs may take a while.
+Ensure you have time.

+> [!TIP]
+> SpotiPod was tested on Python 3.11.9, SpotDL 4.2.11, and yt-dlp 2025.08.22.
+Use these (or later) for best results.

 # Installation

 1. Download the script file from the Releases tab and place it in a folder.
 Preferably named "SpotiPod" - doesn't really matter tho).